 The two adult-character performers have not been announced.

-Michael Mayer (A View from the Bridge, Side Man, Thoroughly Modern Millie) again directs, and choreographer Bill T. Jones returns.
+Michael Mayer ( A View from the Bridge, Side Man, Thoroughly Modern Millie) again directs, and choreographer Bill T. Jones returns.

+Also returning are costume designer Susan Hilferty, set designer Christine Jones and lighting designer Kevin Adams.
 The producing team for Spring Awakening is Ira Pittelman, Tom Hulce, Jeffrey Richards & Jerry Frankel.